Some Nebraska parks will reopen to RV camping on May 20

 - Mormon Island State Recreation Area near Grand Island and Danish Alps SRA near Hubbard will not be available, as they are near communities with high COVID-19 incidence.
 Park areas may be added to or deleted from the list as warranted and upon recommendations of health officials.

-Game and Parks will scale back the number of campsites if social distancing practices aren't followed, or if public health officials determine there is an increased incidence of virus in any region of the state.
+Game and Parks will scale back the number of campsites if social practices aren't followed or if public health officials determine there is an increased incidence of virus in any region of the state.

 State designated beach and swimming areas will be closed until further notice, in part due to recent incidents involving large gatherings and lack of social distancing on beach areas at multiple state park venues.
 Other waterfront areas will remain open for day use and fishing as long as social distancing and the 10-person gathering size limit are maintained.

-In addition, current Game and Parks closures for cabins, lodge rooms, group shelters, undesignated campsites and tent camping at state park areas and wildlife management areas will be extended at least through May 31, with a possible further extension.
+In addition, current Game and Parks closures for cabins, lodge rooms, group shelters, undesignated campsites, and tent camping at state park areas and wildlife management areas will be extended at least through May 31, with possible further extension.

 People with park reservations for camping or lodging affected by the extended closure can contact Game and Parks for a refund or to reschedule.

-Game and Parks will continue to evaluate closures following state guidelines and local directed health measures.
-More information, including a list of closures, can be found at OutdoorNebraska.org.
+Game and Parks will continue to evaluate closures and opportunities that can be restored following state guidelines and local directed health measures.
+More information, including a list of closures, and answers to frequently asked questions, can be found at OutdoorNebraska.org.

 Forest campgrounds still closed